-There are literally hundreds of ways to start a fire if you have the time and resources.
-However, once you find yourself miles from home needing a fire your fire starter material must be readily available and your methods uncomplicated.
+There are literally dozens of ways to start a fire if you have the time and resources.
+However, once you find yourself in a survival situation and miles from home the need for a fire become very important, and your fire starter material must be readily available and your methods uncomplicated.

-Hikers, hunters and others have literally been left out in the cold because they have found that the matches they had carried all day in their pockets were no good, they would not light.
+Typically, hikers, hunters and others have literally been left out in the cold, because they have found that the matches they had carried all day in their pockets were no good, they would not light.

 You are miles from home; it is cold and will be dark soon.
 Will you suffer or do you have the skills to make a fire with what you can forage from your surroundings.